The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 The automotive industry is the largest supply chain on the planet.
 And it is global: all countries are interdependent via this supply chain.

 These dependencies are complex.
-More complex than many people want to admit and can understand (based on their prior knowledge).
+More complex than many people want to admit and can understand (based on their previous knowledge).
 And this dependency is interpreted differently by the global players and used to their respective advantage.

 US promotes, CHN plans, EU regulates.